nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/AnnotatedResearchContext.md

 <!-- TODOs: add link to Docker -->
 Runs in an ARC represent all artefacts that derive from computations on assay and external data.
 Plots, tables, or similar results, specific to certain runs need to be saved in a subdirectory of the top-level "runs" directory.

-Detailed information can be found in the official [ARC Specification][gh-ArcSpecs].
+Detailed information can be found in the official [ARC Specification][kb-ArcSpecs].
 <!-- TODOs:
 - there's quite some redundancy between the previous two paragraphs -->